After-Hours Commercial Cleaning in Wellington

 Standard coverage includes:

-General office cleaning throughout the building (desks, workstations, common areas)
+General office cleaning throughout the building (desks, workstations, common areas; office & general cleaning)

 Restroom sanitization ensuring health compliance and hygiene standards